Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Modelling the Malin 1 system

 \section{Modelling the Malin~1 system}

-Here we explain in detail how we model the gravitational potential of Malin~1 and the orbits of its satellites and streams.
+Here we describe in detail how we \cRB{modelled} the gravitational potential of Malin~1 and the possible orbits of its satellites and streams.
 The gravitational potential and orbital models are constrained by observational data, such as the surface brightness profile, rotation curve, and line-of-sight velocities.
-We used these observations to determine the best-fit parameters for the gravitational potential of Malin~1 using semi-analytical models.
-In the following sections, we explain the gravitational potential and orbital modelling and more details.

-\subsection{Observational Data and Constraints}
+\subsection{Observational data and constraints}

-To model Malin~1, the surface brightness profile from observations was applied in different bands: $HST/F814W$ for the central area, within $<15$ kpc \citep{Barth2007}, and the $r$ and $g$ bands for the extended disc, reaching out to $100 - 120$ kpc in radius \citep{Moore2006, Reshetnikov2010, Saha2021}.
+For the photometric modelling, we considered different surface brightness (SB) band data observations of Malin~1: $HST/F814W$ for the central area, within $<15$ kpc \citep{Barth2007}, and the $r$ and $g$ bands for the extended disc, reaching $100 - 120$ kpc in radius \citep{Moore2006, Reshetnikov2010, Saha2021}.
 In the analysis, we also used the SB profile of the $\textit{R}$-band as explained in \citet{Lelli2010}.
-Furthermore, analysis was conducted on the HI rotational velocity curve, taking into account the stellar, gaseous, and dark matter components. \citep{Pickering1997, Lelli2010}.
-Additionally, the coordinates of $x$ and $y$ for the stream points, using the centre of Malin~1 as the inertial reference frame, were determined by photometric analysis (see Fig. \ref{Malin1_AandBstreamPoints} and Table \ref{Table:streamPoints}) and serve as observational data.
+Analysis was conducted on the \HI{} rotation curve data \citep{Pickering1997, Lelli2010}, taking into account the stellar, gaseous, and DM mass components. {Furthermore, the inner part of the \cRB{rotation curve}, dominated by the bulge/core and HSB disc, would be constrained by incorporating existing kinematic data of the central region, such as long-slit spectroscopy \citep{Junais2020}, MUSE observations \citep{Johnston2024, Junais2024MUSEAttenuation, Saburova2022aems.conf..395S}}.

+In addition, the sky coordinates of the stellar streams, measured with respect to the centre of Malin~1 as the inertial reference frame, were derived from the deep photometric maps of \citet{Galaz2015}, who report a $\sim 200$ kpc stream that extended \cRB{towards} exo-Malin~1.
+We also carried out a visual inspection of these maps, guided by surface brightness enhancements relative to the background, to select representative coordinates $x$-$y$ points along both streams, which were then used as observational constraints in our orbital modelling.
 The $x$-axis aligns with the right ascension ($\alpha$) and increases leftward on the sky plane.
 The $y$-axis aligns with the declination ($\delta$) and increases northward (upward) in the plane of the sky.
 The statistical accuracy of each coordinate $x$ and $y$ was enhanced by using the projected angular scale and the median seeing of $0.8$ arcsec \citep{Galaz2015}, given a confidence level of $\pm 1.25$ kpc.
 For the distance $r$ measured from the centre of Malin~1, error propagation was used (see Fig. \ref{Malin1_AandBstreamPoints} and Table \ref{Table:streamPoints}).